Business, Energy and Industrial Strategy

 In addition to the JSS, there are other measures available to support all businesses across the country.

 It has been confirmed that the Secretary of State is due to rewrite the industrial strategy this autumn.
-Given the concern from businesses that the Department is the voice of Government to business, as opposed to the voice of business to Government, could the Secretary of State confirm how businesses will be engaged in the drafting of the new industrial strategy?
+Given the concern expressed by businesses that the Department is the voice of Government to business, as opposed to the voice of business to Government, will he tell me how businesses will be engaged in the drafting of the new industrial strategy?

 The Chairman of the Business, Energy and Industrial Strategy Committee of course raises an important point, and he will know that I have come to the House on previous occasions and outlined the detailed discussions we have.
-I set up a range of taskforces, where we had discussions on issues around the industrial strategy back in June, and we converse on a daily basis with sectors across the country.
+I have set up a range of taskforces; we had discussions on issues relating to the industrial strategy back in June, and we converse on a daily basis with sectors across the country.

 Scotch Whisky Tariffs

 My Department is working closely with the Department for International Trade to secure a swift settlement of the ongoing aerospace dispute to the benefit of all UK industries, including Scotch whisky, and demonstrating our commitment to free and fair trade.

 Does the Minister recognise that it is very important to resolve this issue within the current presidential term?
 Will his Department therefore take urgent measures to resolve, bilaterally, the Airbus-Boeing dispute so that we can get these damaging tariffs removed from Scotch whisky, as I say, during the current presidential term?